 Then I march into the new year with a feeling of power.
 We’re going to add to our savings!
 I’m not going to overspend on vacation!
 We’re going to talk about money, and if we can afford things, and not be ashamed to say “Sorry, but that’s not in the budget for us.”

-What is A No Spend Month?
+What is a No Spend Month?

-Tips for Success in a No-Buy Month
+Tips for Successful No-Buy Month

-Decide on the rules for your No Spend Month
+Decide on the Rules for Your No Spend Month

 How to Curb the Urge to Spend in a No Spend Month

-- Create a budget for any non-essential items for the month and take out that amount in cash.
+- Create a budget for any non-essential items for the month and withdraw that amount in cash.
 When it’s gone, it’s gone.
-This is a visual way to see what you’re spending, rather than pretending like $20 credit card swipes don’t really count.
+This is a visual way to see what you’re spending rather than pretending like $20 credit card swipes don’t really count.

 How to Avoid Defaulting to Take Out for Dinner